adamsilver/fdpb/08-an-upload-form.md

 ![Dropzone](./images/08/drop-zone.png)

-The design - slightly biased toward mouse users - presents a large drop zone making it easier to use, especially for motor-impaired users.
+The large drop zone makes it more ergonimic, especially for motor-impaired users.
 Inside the drop zone is instructional text that clarifies the behaviour.

 Below the text sits a button.
 Really, it's a label *styled* as a button which is the technique I lambasted earlier.
 This only works because the label is a proxy for the input.
 Clicking the label behaves as if the file input was clicked - even if the input is visually hidden.